mingsongli/acycle/README.md

 <br><br>
 <b> ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) &nbsp;
-`Please give it a " ⭐️Star" and "👁 Watch" if you like this software. (top right corner of this page)`
+`Please give it a " ⭐️Star" if you like this software. (top right corner of this page)`

 <br>